Skip to main content

 (vi) The availability of medically necessary diagnostic and follow-up treatment services, including referrals, for problems discovered during the healthchek screening service.

-(vii) The prior authorization process, including that:
+(vii) The prior authorization process, including:

 (b) The prior authorization requirement for some services, products, or procedures applies even when the individual is under twenty-one years of age;